jb0x168/ble-spam-analysis/README.md

 	- The first 4 bits represent PDU Type.
 We're interested in the ADV_IND (0000) type.
 	- The remaining twelve bits encode various flags, and the length of the payload.

 - Payload (6-37 bytes) - The structure of the payload varies based on the PDU type.
-The structure below applies to the ADV_IND PDU Type .This payload contains:
+The structure below applies to the ADV_IND and ADV_NONCONN_IND PDU Types.
 	- The bluetooth advertising address (ADV_ADDR) (6 bytes)
 	- `0..N` instances of the following triplet of values (up to 31 bytes total):
 		- AD Length (1 byte) - Length of type+data fields combined
 		- AD Type (N bytes)
 		- AD Data (AD_LENGTH - N bytes)

 There are several AD Types.
 Most of them, like Flags (0x01) and TX Power (0x0a) are standard types that are used by both Google and Apple protocols.

 Arguably the most interesting AD type is "Manufacturer Specific" (0xFF).
 This type requires a 16 bit company ID as the first two bytes of data.
 Apple uses this custom type to implement their Continuity protocol within the remaining bytes.